publiccodenet/bumperscripter/README.md

-# publiccodebumper
+# Bumper Scripter

-A script made in Processing 3.0 to generate videopodcast bumper animation.
+A script made in [Processing 3.0](https://processing.org) to easily generate variations of a livestreamed video bumper animation.

-When producing podcasts you need to present and introduction video for people who are joining the live stream so they know the stream is online and active.
+When producing livestreams you want an introduction video for people who are joining the livestream so they know that the stream is online, active and about to start.

-However we cannot use a static video because topics and guests change.
-In order not to have to produce / render a new video for every episode this script will generate this introduction video automatically.
+We could use a static video but it would be better to cutomize them since topics and guests may change.
+In order not to have to produce / render a new video for every episode, this script will generate a introduction video automatically.
 By setting a few variables you can configure how long the video should be, what the topic is and who the guests are.
-In addition you can also configure the starting animation, background and background music.
+In addition you can also cutsomize the starting animation, logo, background and background music to suit whatever show you might have.

 ## Install

 To be able to generate a bumper animation you need to install:

-- Processing version 3 or higher
+- Processing, version 3 or higher
-- ffmpeg binary needed to transcode video export stream
+- ffmpeg binary (needed to transcode video export stream)

-### Get source

-Clone the source for Github: `git clone https://github.com/publiccodenet/publiccodebumper.git`
+If you already have these installed you can skip directly to [Get source](#get-source).

 ### Download and install Processing

-1. Download processing for the operating system your are using: <https://processing.org/download/>
+1. Download Processing for the operating system your are using at: <https://processing.org/download/>

-2. On Windows/MacOS: Go to your download folder and unzip the archive to a folder where you want to install Processing and skip step the reamining steps and follow the instructions on the next paragraph 'Install ffmpeg'
+2. On Windows/MacOS: Go to your download folder and unzip the archive to a folder where you want to install Processing and skip step the reamining steps and follow the instructions on the next paragraph [Install FFmpeg](#installing-ffmpeg)
 3. On Linux: Download either a tarball from <https://processing.org/download/> or use your favorite package manager.

-4. Extract the tar ball to the folder where you want to install Processing.
+Extract the tar ball to the folder where you want to install Processing.
 Optionally you can run the supplied install.sh script to install icons for your windows manager.

-5. After you installed Processing you need to install ffmpeg binary which is required for exporting the video.

-### Installing ffmpeg
+### Installing FFmpeg

-You need to download and install [FFmpeg](http://ffmpeg.org/) on your system before you can use this script.
+You need to download and install [FFmpeg](http://ffmpeg.org/) on your system before you can use the Bumper Scripter.
 Note that you might already have it installed!
 You can find out by typing ffmpeg or ffmpeg.exe in the terminal.
 If the program is not found:

 - GNU/Linux systems: use your favorite package manager.
 - Windows: get a [static 32bit or 64bit binary](http://ffmpeg.zeranoe.com/builds/)